spencerlachance/cs4500p1/report/doc.md

 ^`type` is one of `(String*, int, bool, float)`.

 ## KVStore
-Subclass of Client.
-This class receives keys from the layer above and either serializes data and puts it in the store or deserializes it and returns it.
-If the key corresponds to data from another KVStore then it will talk to that KVStore and retrieve the data.
-Upon request, the KVStore class also sends its own serialized data blobs to other KVStores.
-Upon start up, one of the KVStores becomes a primary node that maintains new node registration to the network.
+This class receives keys from the layer above and either serializes data and puts it in its map (from string keys to deserialized data) or retrieves data from the map, serializes it, and returns it.
+If the key corresponds to data from another KVStore then it will ask that KVStore for the data.
+The KVStore class also sends its own serialized data blobs to other KVStores upon request.
+Upon start up, one of the KVStores acts as a server that maintains new node registration on the network.
+All other nodes are clients.

 **fields**:
-* Map from other node indicies to their IP addresses
+* `size_t idx_` - The index of the node running this KVStore.
 * `Map* map_` - A Map object that can map objects to objects.
 In this case, it will be used to map String containing keys to Strings containing serialized data.
+* `int* nodes_` - An array of socket file descriptors where the array indices are the indices of the nodes that the sockets are connected to.

 **methods**:
-* `void put(Key* k, type* v)` - Reads the node index from `k`, sends the string from `k` to the corresponding KVStore and a serialized version of `v`, and tells it to store `v` at that key.
+* `void put(Key& k, type`^`* v)` - Reads the node index from `k`.
+If the index is equal to the current node's index, it puts serialized `v` into its map at key `k`.
+Else, it sends a message to the correct node telling it to do so and waits for a Ack confirming it was done.
-* `type* get(Key* k)` - Reads the node index from `k`, sends the string from `k` to the corresponding KVStore, and tells it to retrieve the value at that key.
-* `type* getAndWait(Key* k)` - Reads the node index from `k`, sends the string from `k` to the corresponding KVStore, and tells it to retrieve the value at that key.
-If there is no value at that key, wait until there is, then retrieve it.
+* `type* get(Key& k)` - Reads the node index from `k`.
+If the index is equal to the current node's index, it gets serialized data from its map at key `k`, deserializes it, and returns it.
+Else, it sends a message to the correct node telling it to do so and waits for a Reply message containing the data.
+* `type* wait_and_get(Key& k)` - Reads the node index from `k`.
+If the index is equal to the current node's index, it waits until `k` exists in its map, gets serialized data from its map at `k`, deserializes it, and returns it.
+Else, it sends a message to the correct node telling it to do so and waits for a Reply message containing the data.
+* `void startup_()` - Starts up the KVStore on the network.
+Creates a socket that other nodes will connect through.
+If not the server, it will also set up a socket to the server and send it its IP address and node index in a Register message.
+Then, it starts monitoring its sockets in a new thread.
+* `shutdown()` - Shuts down the network node.
+Closes all sockets and deletes all fields.
+* `send_to_node_(const char* msg, size_t dst)` - Sends the given serialized Message to the node at the given index.
+* `void monitor_sockets_()` - Monitors the sockets in an infinite loop, accepts new connnections, receives messages and processes them depending on what kind they are.
+    * If a Register is received, it keeps track of the sender's node index and socket file descriptor.
+If the node is the server, it also replies with a Directory containing all client IPs and node indices.
+    * If a Directory is received, the client sends Registers to all other clients in the directory, establishing connections with them.
+    * If a Put, Get, or WaitAndGet message is received, the node starts a new thread, calls the corresponding function, and then replies with either an Ack or a Reply.

 ## Key
 Object representing a key that corresponds to data in a key/value store.

 **fields**:
 * `String* key_` - The actual string that will be mapped to data in the KVStore.
-* `size_t idx_` - The index of the node that holds the k/v store containing the data.
+* `size_t idx_` - The index of the node that holds the KVStore containing the data.

 **methods**:
 * `String* get_keystring()` - Getter for the key field.